-Danielle Harris is the Manager of Development and Donor Relations at the Southern Education Foundation, where she oversees the organization’s donor relations program and manages its fundraising initiatives.
-Prior to assuming this role, Danielle was the Operations and Strategy Program Associate, assisting with key strategic initiatives and new pathways for impact, partner engagement, and the development and management of organizational strategy and operations.
+Danielle Harris is the Manager of Development and Donor Relations at the Southern Education Foundation, overseeing SEF’s donor-relations program and manages fundraising initiatives.
+Prior to this role, Danielle was the Operations and Strategy Program Associate at SEF, assisting with key strategic initiatives and new pathways for impact, partner engagement, and the development and management of organizational strategy and operations.

-Danielle holds a Bachelor’s degree in Psychology from Georgia Southern University and possesses more than a decade of experience in education through her previous work with Atlanta Public Schools.
-While there, she served as a Site Director where she revamped an out-of-school enrichment curriculum that aligned with the development needs of the students enrolled in the program.
-Additionally, her work led to three out-of-school time programs becoming nationally accredited through the Council on Accreditation.
+Danielle holds a bachelor’s degree in Psychology from Georgia Southern University and has more than a decade of experience in education through her previous work with Atlanta Public Schools.
+There she served as a Site Director, revamping an out-of-school enrichment curriculum that aligning it with the development needs of the students in the program.
+Her work also led to three out-of-school programs becoming nationally accredited through the Council on Accreditation.

-Asley Gulaid is the Leadership Development Program Associate at the Southern Education Foundation, where she supports the Director of Leadership Development with SEF’s comprehensive and proactive leadership development strategy, including program design and implementation.
+Asley Gulaid is the Senior Leadership Development Program Associate at the Southern Education Foundation, supporting SEF’s comprehensive and proactive leadership-development strategy, including program design and implementation.

-Prior to SEF, Asley served as a Policy and Advocacy Fellow at Education Forward DC.
-While there, she created a landscape analysis and implementation report to strengthen equity and amplify teacher-voice in support of DC students.
+Prior to her arrival at SEF, Asley served as a Policy and Advocacy Fellow at Education Forward DC, creating a landscape analysis and implementation report to strengthen equity and amplify teacher-voice in support of Washington, DC, students.

-Asley is a Teach for America alumna and previously taught third grade math in Memphis, Tennessee.
-During her time as an educator, Asley planned community events, and organized efforts to expand access to quality educational opportunities for the greater Memphis community.
+Asley is a Teach for America alumna and previously taught third-grade math in Memphis, Tennessee.
+In her time as an educator, she planned community events and organized efforts to expand access to quality educational opportunities for the greater Memphis community.

-Asley received her B.S in Psychology and Business Administration from the University of Florida.
+Asley received her Bachelor of Science degree in Psychology and Business Administration from the University of Florida.

 Lauren Mead is the Operations Program Associate for the Southern Education Foundation, supporting a range of important functions and assisting the COO with key projects.

 Prior to joining SEF, Lauren served as Program Manager at MedShare International, an organization focused on alleviating global health disparities.
 She focused heavily on program evaluation, volunteer efficiency, and waste reduction.
-She also managed volunteer operations, corporate events, and distribution of much needed medical supplies during COVID-19 across the Atlanta area.
-With over a decade working in the nonprofit sector, Lauren has also worked in finance and fundraising.
+She also managed volunteer operations, corporate events, and distribution of much-needed medical supplies during COVID-19 across greater Atlanta.
+With more than a decade of work in the nonprofit sector, Lauren has also worked in finance and fundraising.
 She previously hosted galas, wrote grants and impact reports, and managed donor relationships.

-Outside of her nonprofit experience, Lauren stays involved in local politics, having served as campaign finance manager for a successful grassroots city council campaign.
+Lauren also stays involved in local politics, having served as campaign finance manager for a successful grassroots city council campaign.

-Lauren holds a B.A. in English and Creative Writing from the University of Georgia and a Master in Public Administration from Georgia State University.
+Lauren holds a Bachelor of Arts degree in English and Creative Writing from the University of Georgia and a master’s degree in Public Administration from Georgia State University.